sagemath/trac_to_gh/Issue 4846.md

 # Issue 4846: Doctesting should create an empty init.sage if it doesn't exist

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4846

 Original creator: mabshoff